lslezak/msts2zip/README.md

 It can convert the APK files to the more commonly used ZIP format.

 You can use it with [OpenRails](http://openrails.org/) or when your original MSTS unpacking utility does not work properly.
+After downloading the converted ZIP activity file unpack it into your MSTS base directory, or if you use OpenRails, then into the selected profile.

 ## The On-line Version

-## Unpacking the ZIP File

-After downloading the converted ZIP file unpack it into your MSTS base directory, or if you use OpenRails, then into the selected profile.
+You can access the converter on-line at https://lslezak.github.io/msts2zip/.

+## Local Version

+You can download the converter from https://lslezak.github.io/msts2zip/msts2zip.zip and use it locally from your machine.
+Just unpack the `msts2zip.zip` archive and open the `index.html` file in a web browser.

+## Implementation Notes

+The conversion happens directly in your browser the activity file is processed locally.
+That means you do not even need Internet connection for the converter.

-## Usage
+## Building from Sources

-### Installation

 First install the needed NPM packages: